intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 }
 ```

-It would be quite simple to do other operations like `max` or `min` or
+It is quite simple to do other operations like `max` or `min` or
 operate on other datatypes like `FloatingPoint` or `FixedPoint`
 replacing the operator `addReduce` with more complex hardware
-generators, or to manage data widening and sign extension.
+generators, including `Module` instances, or to manage data widening
+and sign extension.

 ## Mux Reduction Tree